efernandezpascual/xixon/README.md

 cleaning and analysis, and the `Rmarkdown` files to create the manuscript.

+# Abstract

+Understanding urban community novelty can help to predict the rewilding potential of vacant urban spaces, facilitating their integration into biodiverse cities.
+We tested the hypothesis that cities are composed of different degrees of ecological novelty by studying four urban habitats with differing degrees of management and human legacy: park lawns, roadsides, residential vacant lots, and industrial vacant lots.
+We focused on community compositional novelty, by comparing the plant, fungal and bacterial species composition between urban habitats and two reference pre-urban habitats: forests and meadows.
+We used a compositional novelty index based on multidimensional ordination, which is straightforward to calculate and only requires species co-occurrence data for urban and reference habitats.
+As expected, (1) plants displayed the highest novelty and bacteria the lowest; (2) urban communities were markedly different from forests and relatively more similar to meadows;
+and (3) compositional novelty was highest in industrial lots.
+Managed park lawns, which we had expected to be highly novel, were relatively close to hay meadows.
+The lowest novelty was recorded in residential vacant lots, which had biological communities that more closely resembled those of pre-urban habitats.
+Our results highlight the effect of habitat type as a major driver of urban community composition and novelty.
+This suggests that city biodiversity can be enhanced by an integrative approach to the urban landscape that favors habitat heterogeneity by passive rewilding of park lawns, non-intervention on residential vacant lots, direct restoration of industrial lots, and conservation of natural and agricultural habitat remnants as sources of native species.

+# Keywords

+Urban biodiversity, vegetation, soil fungi, soil bacteria, DNA metabarcoding, soil pollution, novel ecosystems

 ## Contents

 This repository is organised following the advice of [Wilson et